robertorcosta/azure-docs.pt-br/articles/cost-management/manage-budgets.md

 ## <a name="view-budget-in-reports"></a>Visualizar orçamento nos relatórios

-Ao concluir, seu orçamento será exibido na maioria dos relatórios de Custo em **Custos** &gt; **Análise de Custo** e no Custo vs. relatório de Custo ao Longo do Tempo Você também pode programar relatórios com base nos limites de orçamento usando **Ações**.
+When completed, your budget is shown in most Cost reports under **Costs** &gt; **Cost Analysis** and in the Cost vs. Budget Over Time report.
+Você também pode programar relatórios com base nos limites de orçamento usando **Ações**.

 Aqui está um exemplo do relatório de Análise de Custos.
 Mostra o orçamento total e o custo por tipo de carga de trabalho e uso desde o início do ano.